 If "imitation is the sincerest form of flattery" then I am truly flattered!
 But I should first define what I call a knock-off (clone is another word).

 From the beginning, the software I've written for the kit is open source, and the circuit is thoroughly defined.
 I did this thinking that people who wanted to build their own could reference what I have.
 Of course there were some who just wanted to sell a kit, and I expected they would build on my ideas by adding their own ideas and create something new and different.
-This has happened in a few cases.
+This has happened in some cases.
 However, there are some who apparently just want to "cash in" by taking the design, software, hardware and even the documentation and the name, and adding little if anything to the project.
 These, I call "knock-offs" or more politely "clones".
 If you want to see a fun video on this subject check out EEVblog #333 - Unwritten Rules of OSHW.

 Have you been reading "Sour Grapes" ?
 Honestly, not really - that's just the way it is.
 Should you buy a clone?
 Of course that's up to you.
 My only advice is that you consider the differences.
 Looking at what is here should help you make the best choice.
 I should be the last person on earth to point them out, but if you'd like my opinion on a particular point, let me know.
 No matter what, enjoy your Geiger counter.
 They are surprisingly interesting.

 Types of Kits Available:

 For many years only one model of Geiger Kit was available - the GK-B5.
 Now other models are available; the GK-Plus a more advanced kit, and the GKmini a simpler and smaller kit.
-In addition there are two add-on kits that provide connection to the internet.
-Each has their own page and description available from the sidebar on the left.
+In addition there are RadMon and GK-WiFi kits that provide connection to the internet.
+Each has their own page and description available from menus at the top or clicking on the heading.
 Below is a snapshot of each.